 Knowing how to properly collect and interpret data can have a significant impact on a business’ success.
 A BI analyst reviews data to produce finance and market intelligence reports.
 These reports are used to highlight patterns and trends in a given market that may influence a company’s operations and future goals.

 To properly access and analyze data, it’s important to have the right combination of professional experience, technical skills and education.
-An online Master of Science in Business Analytics degree can teach you how to create business advantages across markets and industries by deriving value from data analysis.
-With the flexibility to learn on your own schedule, an online program can help you develop the technical and quantitative skills to be competitive in the growing field of business analytics.
+A degree in business analytics can teach you how to create business advantages across markets and industries by deriving value from data analysis.
+With the flexibility to learn on your own schedule, an online program can help you develop the technical and quantitative skills needed to be competitive in the growing field of business analytics.

-A typical day for a business intelligence analyst includes collecting data, analyzing it and then sharing the information with the right audience.
+A typical day for a BI analyst includes collecting data, analyzing it and sharing it with the right audience.
 These components can break down into more detailed tasks, all of which allow you to positively impact a company’s overall performance.
 The process on any given data collection project may flow like this:

 - Store the data in your company’s computer database, which may require regular updates.
 You may also need to establish operational procedures to utilize the database and provide technical support or software maintenance for any unique programs.

 - Analyze the data to identify any trends that could impact your business’ strategies.